What Is Radical Acceptance in Dialectical Behavioral Therapy?

 Medically reviewed by Aaron Dutil, LMHC, LPC and Dr. April Brewer, DBH, LPC

-Working with a clinical psychologist can be the first step in the process of fully accepting things and painful situations, processing intense emotions, such as losing one's job or feeling bad about oneself.
+Working with a clinical psychologist can be the first step in the process of fully accepting things, like painful situations, and processing intense emotions, such as losing one's job or feeling bad about oneself.
 Through fierce self-compassion and compassion for others, one can learn to accept negative and painful emotions and avoid feeling worse.
+Difficult emotions can make it hard to see things clearly, but they don't have to control your response.

 Getty